hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520451v1-amulet-putting-complex-multi-turn-conversations-on-the-stand-with-ll.md

 ---
 layout: default
-title: Amulet: Putting Complex Multi-Turn Conversations on the Stand with LLM Juries
+title: "Amulet: Putting Complex Multi-Turn Conversations on the Stand with LLM Juries"
 ---

 # Amulet: Putting Complex Multi-Turn Conversations on the Stand with LLM Juries